sbg/icr-workshop/README.md

 # 2. Import the files into a project

-After selecting files, we add the files to our project called `maf_exploration`
+After selecting files, we add the files to our project called `maf_exploration`.

 ## Add files to the project